-Our primary business is the development and commercial exploitation of technology to identify, isolate, characterize and silence genes that control the aging and death of cells in plants and mammals.
-Our future revenue and profitability critically depend upon our ability to successfully develop senescence and apoptosis gene technology and later market and license this technology at a profit.
-We have conducted experiments on certain crops with favorable results and have conducted certain preliminary cell-line experiments, which have provided us with data upon which we have designed additional research programs.
-However, we cannot give any assurance that our technology will be commercially successful or economically viable for all crops or human health applications.
+Our primary business is the development and commercial exploitation of technology to identify, isolate, characterize and silence genes which control the death of cells in plants and humans.
+Our future revenue and profitability critically depend upon our ability to successfully develop senescence and apoptosis gene technology and later market and license such technology at a profit.
+We have conducted experiments on certain crops with favorable results and have conducted certain preliminary cell-line and animal experiments, which have provided us with data upon which we have designed additional research programs.
+However, we cannot give any assurance that our technology will be commercially successful or economically viable for any crops or human health applications.

-In addition, we cannot assure you that adverse consequences might not result from the use of our technology such as the development of negative effects on plants or humans or reduced benefits in terms of crop yield or protection.
-If we fail to obtain market acceptance of our technology or to successfully commercialize our technology or develop a commercially viable product, we will have no alternative source of revenue.
+In addition, no assurance can be given that adverse consequences might not result from the use of our technology such as the development of negative effects on plants or humans or reduced benefits in terms of crop yield or protection.
+Our failure to obtain market acceptance of our technology or to successfully commercialize such technology or develop a commercially viable product would have a material adverse effect on our business.